 My Moment – 106 Women on Fighting for Themselves is a collection of 106 stories by Kirsten Chenoweth, Kathy Najimy, Linda Perry, Chely Wright, and Lauren Blitzer.
 A multimedia event showcasing the stories of several women was held at Symphony Space.
 As Lauren Blitzer said, “we had to get scrappy; that’s what girls do.”
 The project started with the onset of COVID, and everyone involved had to think out of the box to pull it all together.
 A picture shoot originally planned on each coast was improvised.
 A camera was sent to participants, and they were asked to take their pictures for the book.
 Each picture has a story, making My Moments even more memorable.
 One of the most stunning pictures of attorney, advocate, and author Rabia Chaudry was taken by her daughter Haneefah Aziz.

 While Renée Fleming, Carol Burnett, Kelli O’Hara, Marlo Thomas, Beanie Feldstein, and Debra Messing are among the book’s contributors who have graced the stages of Broadway, the lesser-known, everyday unsung heroes that appeared on stage mesmerized the audience.
-Stephanie Hopson, a music producer, was a showstopper, opening up with, “I found out what a 5’9 265-pound body could do – It’s perfect for cold water swimming.”
+As a music producer, Stephanie Hopson was a showstopper, saying, “I found out what a 5’9 265-pound body could do – It’s perfect for cold water swimming.”
 That is exactly what she did.
 On August 9, 2016, she swam the English Channel for the next 24 hours and 31 minutes.

 Gloria Steinem held court, telling the audience, “If I remember something these days, it’s as good as having an orgasm.”
 A male who wishes to remain anonymous quipped it must have been a bunch of women complaining how hard life is and all of their “perceived” injustices.
 There was more laughter in the theater than most comedies could ever elicit.
 The evening was spirited, entertaining, and worthwhile.
-If there is a sequel – the next 106 women – get your ticket early.
+Get your ticket early if there is a sequel – the next 106 women.

 Kirsten Chenoweth, a headliner, could not make the event.
 This is the second event we have covered in the past several months that the star has not been able to attend; the other was Theatre Forward’s 2022 Gala Red Carpet.
 Things happen, but a video or a message read at the event from her would have gone a long way with her devout fans.